Last Updated: January 23, 2026

 Supporting cardiovascular and cognitive health doesn't have to break the bank.
 With strategic planning and prioritization, you can create an effective, cost-conscious approach that maximizes benefits while respecting budget constraints.

-This guide provides budget-friendly strategies for supporting both heart and brain health, from essential interventions to comprehensive approaches, helping you make informed decisions that balance cost and effectiveness.
+This guide provides budget-friendly strategies for supporting both heart and brain health, from essential interventions to complete approaches, helping you make informed decisions that balance cost and effectiveness.

 Budget Tiers: Finding Your Fit